rob-myers/npc-cli-next/README.md

 ### Deceleration in terms of time

+> We originally calculated the following in order to simulate slow-down inside offMeshConnections.
+> However we decided upon a simpler approach
+> i.e. add time scaling factor `tScale` to `dtCrowdAnimation` and tween it.

 - Suppose move in 1D with:
   - init/final position `x(0) := 0`, `x(t_1) := x_1` where `t_1` unknown.
   - init/final velocity `v(0) := u_0`, `v(t_1) := u_1`.